 Nate Snelson is a 20¬year veteran in Queer Advocacy starting in grassroots LGBTQ organizations in the 90's where he worked for basic LGBTQ human rights in the US.
 Over his career as an accountant and senior financial specialist he has worked on Global Diversity & Inclusion programs at the corporate level bringing Equality programs and visibility to countries where it is either illegal or dangerous to be an LGBTQ individual.
 Recently, Nate left the corporate environment to do more hands on advocacy work for the Gender & Sexual Minority community as Managing Partner at Mind the Village Advocacy Group.

 Tiffany Metzger is the proud mother of children who identify as members of the LGBTQ community.
 She is a student of Anthropology at Central Washington University with a focus in learning about family groups.
 Tiffany was a Sergeant in the US Army where she served a tour in Iraq in support of Operation Iraqi Freedom.
 Tiffany's experience as a mother and travels around the world have shown her that love is the most important force in the world.

-Click 'Contact' and let us know if you would like to volunteer directly with this project.
+Contact us to let us know if you would like to volunteer directly with this project.
 All gifts are tax deductible.